 Brake linings available from accessory suppliers are often not tested and approved for use on KTM vehicles.
 The construction and friction factor of the brake linings and therefore the brake power can differ considerably from the original KTM brake linings.
 If brake linings are used that differ from the originals, there is no guarantee that they comply with the original license.
 The vehicle no longer corresponds to the condition at delivery, and the warranty is no longer valid.

-- Check the brake discs. (\ p.
-38)

-- Position the brake caliper.
-Mount and tighten screws with washers •.
+- Check the brake discs. ( p.
+41) - Check that leaf spring 1 in the brake caliper and sliding plate 2 in the brake caliper support are seated correctly.

-Guideline